-The .NET version of the Professional Scrum Developer course was developed in partnership with Microsoft and is the official training solution for Microsoft Visual Studio.
+The course is available in .NET and Java specific technologies along with a generic technology course for developers using other technology stacks.
+The .NET version was developed in partnership with Microsoft® and is the official training solution for Microsoft Visual Studio.

 Assessment and Certification

 All participants completing the Professional Scrum Developer course receive a password to take the Professional Scrum Developer level I assessment (PSD I).

 The industry-recognized PSD I certification requires a minimum passing score on this rigorous assessment.
 Scrum.org maintains a public list of all PSD I certificate holders.

 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Foundations (PSF), Professional Scrum Master (PSM), Professional Scrum Product Owner (PSPO), or Scaled Professional Scrum (SPS) course and 21 PDUs after attending a three-day Professional Scrum Developer (PSD) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.